metauni/metauni.github.io/about/tech.md

 # AI

 We have started to experiment with adding artificially intelligent agents to metauni ([video](https://youtu.be/gCbYcObguf8)) and we expect that these will be an important part of intellectual life in virtual worlds.
-Right now, everywhere in metauni you can ask GPT about the contents of any board (although it doesn't always say something useful, just wait until GPT4!).
+Right now, everywhere in metauni you can ask GPT about the contents of any board (although it doesn't always say something useful, GPT4 isn't far away!).

 <p align="center">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/SD2Wr_UFXZ8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>